themodulecollective/xProgress/README.md

 ```

 ## Releases
+0.0.10 workaround/fix for situations where write-xprogress is being used more than once for an item in a processing loop.
+The counter was incrementing with every call of write-xprogress which needs to be suppressed in this case.  the DoNotIncrement switch parameter was added.
+Also added a failsafe to write-xprogress in case of error with percent complete values greater than 100.
+Write-xprogress will override values over 100 with 100 and throw a warning.
 0.0.9 fix to start stopwatch at first call of write-xprogress for given xProgress instance.
 Makes for more optimal time remaining calculation.
 0.0.8 bug fix for progress status "item x of y of total z" where y was not getting a value
 0.0.7 bug fix for Complete-xProgress preventing elapsed seconds from appearing in Write-Information output (when information stream is visible/consumed)